 Amanda Silberling is a writer, artist, community organizer, and multimedia journalist.

 Currently, she is a senior culture writer at TechCrunch, reporting on how technology impacts people, including coverage about social media, labor, public policy, and the creator economy.

 Amanda graduated magna cum laude from the University of Pennsylvania with a B.A. in English and a minor in Fine Arts, and then completed a Princeton in Asia fellowship in Luang Prabang, Laos with the Luang Prabang Film Festival.
-She was Van Doren Fellow at the University of Pennsylvania’s Institute of Contemporary Art, a teaching assistant in the Kelly Writers House Summer Workshop for Young Writers, and
+She was Van Doren Fellow at the University of Pennsylvania’s Institute of Contemporary Art, a teaching assistant in the Kelly Writers House Summer Workshop for Young Writers, and a progressive political organizer.

 Her work has been published in MTV News, Polygon, Mic, Observer, NPR Music, Business Insider, Hyperallergic, Fodor’s Travel, VICE, The Rumpus, Consequence of Sound, She Shreds Magazine, Kotaku, Fanbyte, Alma, The Kenyon Review, The Media, PAPER Magazine, The Los Angeles Times, The Sun-Sentinel, and others.
 She is the host and co-creator of Wow If True, a podcast about internet culture with Isabel J. Kim.